Chillicothe, Missouri: History of Chillicothe and Livingston County

 Livingston was settled by emigrants from the older counties and others from the Upper South states of Kentucky and Tennessee, as well as Ohio and other "Old Northwest" states, as the westward migration continued.
 Prior to completion of the Hannibal & St. Joseph Railroad in 1859, the city was minimally developed with cheap frame houses, with little pretense of architectural beauty or design.
 The building materials being hewed and sawed from the oak and walnut timber surrounding the town, as timber originally covered the site.

 The railroad gave an impetus for town improvements.
 Soon two and three-story brick business buildings were constructed in place of the former frame structures.
 From 1865 to 1870, the city improved rapidly, then a lull lasted until 1875, when the erection of the beautiful three-story, $36,000 school building was started, now known as "Middle School."
 From that time on Chillicothe made a slow, steady growth up to 1886, when the Chicago, Milwaukee & St. Paul Railroad was built through here.
 That year also saw the introduction of the "Water Works" and electric lights.
 The city continued to modernize in the early 20th century.

+Chillicothe was located along the first railroad completed across the State of Missouri on February 13, 1859 by the Hannibal and St. Joseph Railroad, later becoming the Chicago, Burlington and Quincy Railroad.
+The Wabash Railroad completed a line to Brunswick, Missouri in 1871.
+Passenger rail served the town for over a century.
+The last passenger train passed through Chillicothe in 1971, when the American Royal Zephyr between Chicago and Kansas City was discontinued.
+The tracks eastward toward Brookfield were abandoned in the early 1980s and have been mostly removed.
+The 1909 Depot was owned by the City of Chillicothe until 2016, when it was sold to Wabash BBQ to be used as a restaurant.
+The restaurant has since closed.

-The Missouri Training School for Girls
+Missouri Training School for Girls

 The Missouri Training School for Girls (1889-1981) was the correctional facility of the Missouri Division of Youth Services.
 It opened in 1889.
 In 1956, the school received all of the black girls after the Missouri Training School for Negro Girls in Tipton closed.
 The school closed in 1981.